dcramer/taskmaster/README.rst

 Taskmaster
 ----------

-Taskmaster is a simple distributed queue designed for handling large numbers of tasks.
+Taskmaster is a simple distributed queue designed for handling large numbers of one-off tasks.

-We built this at DISQUS to handle one-off tasks like "migrate this data to a new schema".
+We built this at DISQUS to handle frequent, but uncommon tasks like "migrate this data to a new schema".

 Why?
 ----